vianify/WhatBot/README.md

-# jvscript.note
+# note
-Note From JavaScript
+Multi Bot From JavaScript

 ***For Bot***
 # clone this project